newtfire/newTutorials/yuyingPieChart/pieChart.md

  ![](polarImages/polar_out.svg)

-Set text anchor for all labels.
+### Set text-anchor for labels

+The default text-anchor for text is **start**.
+Thus, sometimes, the labels on the left of pie chart needs larger radius to be outside the pie chart.
+Instead of continuing to increase the radius for labels, we can change their text-anchor to **end**.

 If the label is on the left of center of pie chart, its text anchor is end.
 Otherwise it is start.

 ```xml
 <!-- Set the text anchor for labels -->